 - Stir powdered turmeric into soups like Cream of Sweet Stuff Soup

 - Blend it into smoothies.
 I modified this Mango Turmeric smoothie by leaving out the banana and adding Pristine Protein Powder.

-- Make it into a tea (here's 7 different tea recipes)
+- Make it into a tea (like a turmeric latte!)

 - Goes great in rice dishes, like this Beauty Rice.

 - Juice.
 Try this concoction instead of Advil next time you have a headache or muscle sprain.